vtex-apps/store-sitemap/docs/README.md

 The Store Sitemap app is responsible for automatically generating a `sitemap.xml` file of your store website.

-One of our app’s important SEO features for cross-border stores is handling route internationalization.
+An important SEO feature for cross-border stores is having a sitemap capable of handling route internationalization.
 This guarantees that each route has its alternate link for the supported locale binding.

 For more information about generating a sitemap, check the following sections.